VCityTeam/UD-Viz/Doc/Devel/LocalGameTutorial.md

 ## Create a worldscript

-First we are gonna to attach a [WorldScript](../../src/Game/Shared/GameObject/Components/WorldScript.js) to our gameobject GameManager.
-A worldscript is used to customize the world simulation, you can put your code in different event called by the game engine.

 First we are going to attach a [`WorldScript`](../../src/Game/Shared/GameObject/Components/WorldScript.js) to our `GameManager` game object.
 A world script is used to customize the world simulation, you can put your code in different events called by the game engine.